PZhoutao/Algorithms/week05_Graph search/README.md

 Run the program by:
 ```
-# the graph is very large, this might take 2~3 minutes
+# the graph is very large, this might take 1 minute
-cat SCC.txt | python SCC.py
+python SCC.py
 ```